suyashjaiswal24/Dev_Tool_Landing_Page-Cursor/README.md

 - Each card includes description, link, and imagery
 - Grid layout with equal distribution

+### 7. **Changelog Section**
+- Heading: "Changelog"
+- 4 changelog cards displaying recent updates:
+  - Version 2.4 (Jan 22, 2026): Subagents, Skills, and Image Generation
+  - Jan 16, 2026: CLI Agent Modes and Cloud Handoff
+  - Jan 8, 2026: New CLI Features and Improved CLI Performance
+  - Version 2.3 (Dec 22, 2025): Layout Customization and Stability Improvements
+- Each card displays version number (optional), date, and update title
+- Link to full changelog at the bottom: "See what's new in Cursor →"
+- 4-column grid layout

 ---

 ## 🎨 Typography & Color Scheme